pharsi/sam-template/README.md

 # sam-template
 - This repo hosts a sam template to get started with using REST API GW with a lamba integration using NodeJS
-- This repo will create the resources
+- This repo will create the following resources
     - 1 x AWS REST API GW
     - 1 x AWS Lambda Function
     - 1 x AWS Lambda Role (created implicitly)